yForecasting/grafton/README.md

 ## Support

-The [AI team](https://yforecasting.github.io/) at Vives builds and maintains grafton to make it simple and accessible.
+The [AI team](https://yforecasting.github.io/) at VIVES University of Applied Sciences builds and maintains grafton to make it simple and accessible.
 We are using this software in our research on [demand forecasting](https://yvesrsagaert.wordpress.com/).
 A special thanks to Ruben Vanhecke and Filotas Theodosiou for their contribution.